-To avoid delays in achieving planning approval and receiving occupancy certificates, developers should communicate to their architects and the professional teams that the buildings must be designed in accordance with the SANS 10400-XA Regulations.
 According to the wording of Regulation XA3, SANS 10400-XA is 'deemed to satisfy' the regulations.
 Those who want to comply with the regulations should therefore start with this document, which can be purchased and downloaded from the 'Buy a Standard' section of the SABS website (www.sabs.co.za).

-Compliance with the SANS 10400-XA Regulations requires that the design of new buildings satisfy certain conditions.
+Compliance with the SANS 10400-XA Regulations requires that an architect satisfy certain conditions.
 There are three routes to compliance, namely: